Elgg/Elgg/docs/guides/events-list.rst

     Plugins tend to use this event for initialization (extending views, registering callbacks, etc.)

 **ready, system**
+	Triggered after the ``init, system`` event.
+All plugins are fully loaded and the engine is ready to serve pages.

 **pagesetup, system**
     Called just before the first content is produced.
-Is triggered by elgg_view().
+Is triggered by ``elgg_view()``.

 **shutdown, system**
     Triggered after the page has been sent to the user.
 Expensive operations could be done here and not make the user wait.

-Note: Depending upon your server configuration the PHP output might not be shown until after the process is completed.
+.. note:: Depending upon your server configuration the PHP output
+    might not be shown until after the process is completed.
 This means that any long-running processes will still delay the page load.